gophercoders/website/content/lessons/KS2/lower/repetition.md

 {{< /hilight >}}
 {{% /codeFigure %}}

-IF you type the program in as run it then you should see something like this.
+If you type the program in as run it then you should see something like this.

 {{< hilight lang="txt" style="edit-gedit" lineNumbers="n" >}}
 The timesquiz shows you how to use loops.